chamindac/terraform-azurerm-app-service-virtual-application/README.md

 }
 ```

-This will run an arm template deployment on the given resource group containing the Service App and add the VirtualApplications to the specified Slot.
+This will run an arm template deployment on the given resource group containing the App Service and adding the VirtualApplications.
 ## Inputs

 | Name | Description | Type | Default | Required |